Procourses/My_Machine_Learning_Data_Science_Portfolio/README.md

-# My Machine Learning Data Science Portfolio:smile:
+# My Machine Learning Data Science Portfolio

 This README work as the table of content to connect my different mini projects✈<br/>
-If you are browsering in mobile version please **click "view all of README.md"** to expand the content<br/>
+If you are browsering in mobile version please **click "view all of README.md"** to expand the content :smile:<br/>

 **:loudspeaker: In-line comments, docstrings and study notes are removed** <br/>
 Free feel to contact me to get the complete version with all the in-line comments, docstrings and my study notes :mailbox_with_mail:<br/>